SherG/cool-iron/blog/jamstack.md

 By contrast, a Jamstack site decouples the visual presentation (the front end) from the back end.
 Content pages are coded in Markdown.
 These pages are "prebuilt" and live on global CDN nodes, close to users around the world.
 Your website's pages are ready to be viewed instantly.
 Nothing needs to be built on the fly.

+### Bake, don't fry

 Biilmann recalls that Aaron Swartz referred to the underlying concept as "<a href="http://www.aaronsw.com/weblog/000404" target="blank">Bake, don't fry</a>."

 Note that all the pages have been pushed out close to end-users: the CDNs are the first "ping" the browser will make, and the content will be immediately delivered to the browser.

 Dynamic elements are simply dealt with differently than with Drupal or WordPress.
 Modern browsers now process JavaScript right in the client and make API calls as well.
 Any dynamic page elements will be processed in the browser itself, which can make calls to third-party APIs like Stripe for payments.

 What about CMSs for JAMstack?
-There are many now to choose from: Forestry, Contentful,
+There are many now to choose from: Forestry, Contentful, Strapi, and even Netlify has one -- made up of a single page of React code.

 I'm sold on the JAMstack and on Netlify's leadership in this arena. <a href="https://www.netlify.com/products/edge/">Netlify's interface</a> for deploying your site online beats anything I've ever seen in terms of easy of use, simplicity, performance, and low cost.